-Data from our Phase 1 healthy volunteer study ADG20-1-001 confirmed the extended half-life of adintrevimab, which we believe may allow for durable protection against COVID-19, depending on the variant.
-In February 2022, we expanded the Phase 1 study to evaluate safety and pharmacokinetics at higher doses.
-As of March 27, 2022, there were no study drug related adverse events, serious adverse events, injection-site reactions or hypersensitivity reactions reported across all dose levels evaluated.
+Adintrevimab is designed to be a potent, long-acting and broadly neutralizing antibody for both the prevention and treatment of COVID-19.
+Data from our Phase 1 healthy volunteer clinical trial, ADG20-1-001, confirmed the extended half-life of adintrevimab, which we believe may allow for durable protection against COVID-19, depending on the variant.
+In February 2022, we expanded the Phase 1 clinical trial to evaluate safety and pharmacokinetics at higher doses.
+As of November 3, 2022, there were no trial drug related adverse events, serious adverse events, injection-site reactions or hypersensitivity reactions reported across all dose levels evaluated.